Fixing MS Access Object Dependencies Not Working or Missing Issue!

 How To Fix MS Access Object Dependencies Missing Issue?

-• Information about dependency is specifically for objects in which you have the permission to open it.
+• Information about dependency is specifically for objects in which you have permission to open it.

 • This dependency info will not display: